 Irrespective of all that, the DCA Food & Wine Festival has the potential to be a fun event that emphasizes the park’s theme.
 We’ll start our coverage with menus for the marketplaces, then some reviews of specific things we tried, followed by our overall impressions of the event.
 Let’s get started…

 Here are some of the items we sample at the Disney California Adventure Food & Wine Festival last year; this should give you an idea of portion size and value for money.
-We’ll update this with additions once we try some of the different items for 2018.
+We’ll update this with additions once we try some of the different items.

 When I first saw the Waygu beef, I thought, “this is a joke, right?”
 This is literally a spoonful of beef.
 Taste-wise, it was good and the cut was tender, but really? $8?!
 We do not recommend ordering this.

 The Gold Rush booth was the hit of the party, both with us and in terms of the line.
 These chips were pretty good, but I would fork over another $5 for a second round.

 I’m a sucker for mac & cheese, and this 3-cheese variety was no disappointment.
 The crumbles gave it a nice texture, and the pieces of gouda cheese along with chicken made it a solid dish.
 The portion wasn’t too bad here, either.
 We recommend this.

 The Apple Bacon Whoopie Pie was sweeter than expected, with less pronounced bacon and apple flavors than we anticipated.
 Regardless, it was a stellar dessert despite the price.
 We also recommend this.

 The White Cheddar Ale & Bacon soup was the highlight of what I sampled.
 This was some seriously good pub food, and rich soups like this are perfect bread bowl material.
 I’d love to see this added to Pacific Wharf Cafe’s menu.
 As should be obvious, we highly recommend this.